Measuring Moisture Content in 3 Easy Steps

-Measuring the moisture content of a substance is vital for many industries.
+Moisture Determination is vital for many industries.
 Moisture content can indicate several properties such as the quality of a substance, its shelf life and freshness.
 These contribute to the price of an item, so it is vital for businesses when deciding on their costs.
-In this article we will outline how to measure moisture content and why you should measure moisture content.
+In this article we will outline how to measure moisture content and why you should be measuring moisture content.

 What is ‘Moisture Content’?

 It is important to note that moisture is not just water.
 Water specifically refers to molecules with the chemical formula H2O, however moisture is a wider term that includes anything that evaporates from a substance when heated, for example solvents, flavourings, fats and other substances.